eproject-inc/objective-c-style-guide/README.md

 ## Smiley Face

-Smiley faces are a very prominent style feature of the raywenderlich.com site!
+Kanjoya is a company based on emotion.
+As such, smiley faces are a very important component!
 It is very important to have the correct smile signifying the immense amount of happiness and excitement for the coding topic.
-The end square bracket is used because it represents the largest smile able to be captured using ascii art.
-A half-hearted smile is represented if an end parenthesis is used, and thus not preferred.
+The end square bracket is just really robotic and doesn't have the same emotion / humaness as the :) smiley, and thus not preferred.

 **Preferred:**
 ```objc